I was drowning.

 Help is a door someone holds open for us, and walking through it requires great courage, because any door you can walk into is also, always, a door you can be kicked out of.
 It takes courage to come to the end of ourselves and ask to borrow someone else’s strength for a while.

 We are born with an absolute necessity for help, grow well only with a continuous succession of extended hands, and as adults depend upon others for our further successes and possibilities in life…Even the most solitary writer needs a reader…

-Speaking of which, what do you need help with in your life right now?
+What do you need help with in your life right now?
 Who will you ask for help?
 Whose doorway will you walk through?
 What debt will you have the courage to create?
 Don’t wait.
 The asking doesn’t get any easier with delay; the need only grows larger.
 And remember: to be human is to be in need.